 Insufficient Evidence for

 - High cholesterol.
-Some early research shows that taking Indian gooseberry for 4 weeks decreases low-density lipoprotein (LDL, or "bad") cholesterol in people with high cholesterol.
-Other early research shows that taking Indian gooseberry extract for 12 weeks decreases LDL cholesterol in obese people.
+Most early research shows that taking Indian gooseberry fruit or fruit extract for 4 weeks to 6 months decreases low-density lipoprotein (LDL or "bad") cholesterol in people with high cholesterol.

 - Osteoarthritis.
-Research shows that taking two capsules of an Ayurvedic formula containing Indian gooseberry and several other ingredients three times daily for 24 weeks is as beneficial as taking glucosamine sulfate or the drug celecoxib for reducing pain in people with knee osteoarthritis.
+Early research shows that taking two capsules of an Ayurvedic formula containing Indian gooseberry and several other ingredients three times daily for 24 weeks is as beneficial as taking glucosamine sulfate or the drug celecoxib for reducing pain in people with knee osteoarthritis.

 - Bloody diarrhea (dysentery).